sonata-project/SonataCoreBundle/docs/reference/command.rst

 Command
 =======

 You can create a dump file with entity schema information.
-For each entity, you will get table name and the mapping between fields and column names (related entities fields won't be displayed).
+For each entity, you will get the table name and the mapping between fields and column names (related entity fields won't be displayed).

 .. code-block:: bash